orangejuice/blog/data/activity/book-金翼-2022/record.en.md

 date: 2023-09-26 11:22:22+08:00
 douban:
   rating: 8.2
-  subtitle: Lin Yaohua / 2022 / Sanlian Bookstore Life·Reading·New Knowledge
+  subtitle: Lin Yaohua / 2022 / SDX Joint Publishing Company
 ---

-Via tw xdash, this introduction to 'Golden Wings' is intriguing; it has been included in the reading list——
+Via tw xdash This introduction to 'Golden Wings' is quite interesting, added it to my reading list—

-'This is a vibrant reference book, encompassing the essence of China's unique practicable experiences.

-It narrates the tale about two wealthy Fujian families from the last century who initially collaborated.
-Eventually, 20 years later, one ended up being unfortunate, with a broken family and lost fortune, while the other flourished with numerous children and grandchildren.
-The latter survived the challenges of official bribery, bandit kidnapping, military blackmail, and other series of risks that would shatter a family.
+"This is a vibrant book that compiles the extensive experience of practices unique to China.
+It narrates the stories of two initially cooperative wealthy families from Fujian in the last century.
+Over 20 years, one family faced disintegration and destruction while the other flourished with many children and grandchildren through strategic collaborations, facing down threats like official bribery, bandit kidnappings, and military extortion that could have ruined them.

-Most importantly, this book is a biographical work of humanity.
-It documents a myriad of details, as well as the intricacies of power relationships that formed during the family development process, and how they played significant roles in various scenarios.'
+Most importantly, this book is a biographical study that records plentiful details, including the complicated power relations within the family's development and how these played a significant role in various scenarios."